EKS Default Namespace Deletion Incident Response Guide

 kubectl get deployments --all-namespaces

-# Verify READY column shows desired replica count
+# Verify the READY column matches desired and actual replica counts

 # 3. Check StatefulSet status